atilafassina/quantum/README.md

 This template should help get you started developing with Tauri + Solid + TypeScript + TailwindCSS.

+> [!Caution]
-> ‼️ Tauri v2 is approaching stability fast, but it not yet considered ready for production use.
+>  Tauri v2 is approaching stability fast, but it not yet considered ready for production use.

 ## Cloning it 🐑